changyeon2/Truemedia-ML-Models/README.md

 # TrueMedia.org ML Models Collection

-This repository contains a collection of advanced machine learning models and detectors for various computer vision and generative AI tasks.
-These were developed by [TrueMedia.org](https://www.truemedia.org/), a non-profit service that detects deepfakes in social media.
+This repository contains a collection of advanced machine learning models and deepfake detectors.
+The models were developed by [TrueMedia.org](https://www.truemedia.org/), a non-profit organization committed to detecting political deepfakes and supporting fact-checking efforts for the 2024 election.

 Each detector is contained in its own directory with specific documentation and implementation details.